THE COUNCIL OF NICAEA – A Prelude to Darkness…January 2, 2013

 The First Mongol Invasion of Japan – 1274 — The Second Mongol Invasion of Japan – 1281

-During the 1200’s the two great warrior nations were under the rule of two legendary military forces: The Mongol Warriors and the Samurai!
-It was at the later half of the Thirteenth Century when these two old school militants, the most bad-ass warriors in all of Asia, finally came into conflict with one another, and regardless of the outcome it was sure to be a spectacular showdown that would echo through the halls of their respective ancestors, like the profane taunts of opposing football teams echoing through the locker rooms…
+You see, during the 1200’s these two nations were under the rule of some of history’s most badass military forces: The Mongol Warriors of China’s Yuan Dynasty and the elite warrior caste of feudal Japan: the Samurai!
+It was at the later half of the Thirteenth Century when these two legendary warriors finally came into conflict with one another.
+Regardless of the outcome, it was sure to be a spectacular showdown that would echo through the halls of their ancestors, like the taunts of opposing football teams echoing through the locker rooms, right?
+Well, not exactly.

-The Mongols were a group of hardcore warriors who first came together with the sole purpose of dominating the continent of Asia (and beyond!).
-This rambunctious horde of horse-back riding, arrow-shooting, felons were first brought together, under the united banner of the Mongolia tribes, by a larger-than-life ass-kicking fiend by the handle: Genghis…
+To start with, the Mongols were this group of hardcore warriors who first came together with the sole purpose of conquering the world (or at least Asia).
+They were a rambunctious horde of horse-back riding, arrow-shooting nomads who were first brought together, under the united banner of the Mongolian tribes, by a larger-than-life, butt-kicking fiend known as: Genghis Khan!

-GENGHIS KHAN (1162-1227) was born as ‘Temujin’ which literally translates to: Iron Man.
-Khan (not to be confused with the Trek villain… as in ‘The Wrath of’) certainly lived up to his title as he conquered everything in sight and ruled over it with an iron fist, between siring an astronomical number of heirs.
-Whole villages would bow down before him, because they’d heard of the unpleasant alternative.
-“I am the scourge of God.
+Between siring an astronomical number of heirs, Genghis Khan (read all about him here) conquered practically everything in sight.
+Whole villages would bow down before him, just because they’d heard rumors of the unpleasant alternative.
+He was even quoted as saying, “I am the scourge of God.
 Had you not created Great Sins, God would not have sent a punishment like ME upon you!”
+Modesty was not exactly his strong-suit.
 With an army of one-hundred-thousand, Genghis Khan took on the world, and won.

 Meanwhile, in Japan…